jcubic/Monadic/README.md

 # Monadic Functions API

-Your wrapped functions inside Monadic have 3 methods:
+Your wrapped functions inside Monadic have these methods (methods that accept a function will return new function to get monadic object you need to call self).

 * before(function) - value from your before function is is passed to original function
 * after(function) - argument to your after function is the value of returned by original function
+* limit(number) - make a function accept only fixed number of arguments (more arguments are ignored)
+* self() - return monadic object
 * when(function) - if function return false the origal function is not executed

 You can chain these methods